Your dog will show its love for you in a number of ways and it’s important for you to recognize the signs so you can reciprocate.

 Don’t forget, some types of lean can signify anxiety or control.
 The affectionate lean is relaxed and calm with your dog showing other signs of relaxation, such as a slightly open mouth, soft eyes, and a gently wagging tail.

-Showing Affection by Licking your face
+Licking your face

 Kissing is a universally acknowledged sign of affection, even with dogs!
 Big, sloppy dog tongues (poison dog licks I used to call them) can be somewhat gross but by licking you, your dog is saying, “I love you so much!”